dummied/resque-mongo/README.markdown

 useful when writing unit tests against things that would normally happen partially in your request and partially in a worker.

-If your job object has a variable called @unique_jobs = true, you can queue unique jobs - jobs that must only be processed once.
+If your job class has a variable called @unique_jobs = true, you can queue unique jobs - jobs that must only be processed once.
 In order to take advantage of this feature, the arguments to your enqueue call must include a hash containing a key called _id in the first position.

+If your job class indicates that @delayed_jobs = true, you can queue delayed jobs.
+These jobs will not be popped off the queue until the Time indicated in arg[0][:delay_until] has come.
+Note that you must call Resque.enable_delay(:queue) before enququing any delayed jobs, to ensure that the performance impact on other queues is minimal.

 Stern Warnings
 --------------